Raguram-N/AI_Manual_Tester/README.md

 ---

+## ✨ My Story – The Spark

+Picture this:

+It’s late evening at the Amazon office.
+My screen glows softly, and my desk is scattered with half-empty coffee cups.
+I’m staring at the same login page… again.

+Click Login → Enter password → Submit → Check result.→ **Pass.**

+Next test case - **Fail.**

+And then again.
+And again.
+And again.

+Every day felt like the same cycle:

+- Repeat identical test steps.
+- Note the same pass/fail outcomes.
+- Generate reports that looked almost copy-pasted.

+I wasn’t solving problems anymore — I was just on Loop.
+The most frustrating part?
+I knew my mind could do more.
+I wanted to **think, analyze, and improve**, but the repetitive grind stole my time.

+Then, a thought hit me like a spark ⚡:

+> “What if a tool could act as my copilot?
+> One that runs these repetitive test cases for me…
+> so I could focus on the testing that truly requires a human mind?”

+ - The moment **Just Click** was born.

+---

 ## 🧠 Overview
-**AI Manual Tester – Just Click** is a smart web-based tool designed to simulate human-like manual testing using AI-driven logic.
+**Just Click - AI Manual Tester** is a smart web-based tool designed to simulate human-like manual testing using AI-driven logic.
 By simply uploading a blueprint and selecting a test type, the tool automatically analyzes the application, executes tests through intelligent flows, and generates clean, downloadable reports — all without writing a single line of Selenium code.

----

 ## 📝 User Problem & Context